dennybiasiolli/drf-timezone-test/timezone-playground.md

 Let's say we have people in New York, Rome, Calcutta and Tokyo, and everyone wants to store the start and end of Q1 2025 in their local timezone.

-In a browser, using JavaScript and the `luxon` library, we can get the correct ISO string with timezone offset for each city like this:
+We can get the correct ISO string with timezone offset for each city like this:

 [source (py)](./scripts/02-get-py-date-ranges.py)
 [source (js)](./scripts/02-get-js-date-ranges.js)